 Gregory L. Summe

-Mr. Summe was the managing director and vice chairman of Global Buyout at The Carlyle Group, a leading global private equity firm, from 2009 to 2014.
-Prior to joining Carlyle, he was the chairman and chief executive officer of PerkinElmer, Inc., a global leader in Health Sciences, a company he led from 1998 to May 2009.
+Recently, he was the co-chair and co-founder of NextGen Acquisition Corp.
+I & II.
+Previously, Mr. Summe was the managing director and vice chair of Global Buyout at The Carlyle Group, a leading global private equity firm, from 2009 to 2014.
+Prior to joining Carlyle, he was the chair and chief executive officer of PerkinElmer, Inc., a global leader in Health Sciences, a company he led from 1998 to May 2009.
 He also served as a senior advisor to Goldman Sachs Capital Partners, from 2008 to 2009.
-He was a director of Freescale Semiconductor from 2010 until its merger with NXP in 2015 and served as Chairman of the Freescale board from 2014 to 2015.
-Before PerkinElmer, Mr. Summe was with AlliedSignal, now Honeywell International, serving as the president of General Aviation Avionics, president of the Aerospace Engines Group and president of the Automotive Products Group.
-Before joining AlliedSignal, he was the general manager of Commercial Motors at General Electric and was a partner with the consulting firm of McKinsey and Company, Inc. Mr. Summe holds B.S. and M.S. degrees in electrical engineering from the University of Kentucky and the University of Cincinnati, and an M.B.A. with distinction from the Wharton School at the University of Pennsylvania.
-He is in the Engineering Hall of Distinction at the University of Kentucky.
-Mr. Summe also serves on the board of directors of the State Street Corporation, Avantor Corporation and NextGen Acquisition Corp.
-II.
+He was a director of Freescale Semiconductor from 2010 until its merger with NXP in 2015 and served as chair of the Freescale board from 2014-2015.
+Prior to PerkinElmer, Mr. Summe was with AlliedSignal, now Honeywell International, serving as the president of General Aviation Avionics, president of the Aerospace Engines Group and president of the Automotive Products Group.
+Before joining AlliedSignal, he was the general manager of Commercial Motors at General Electric and was a partner with the consulting firm of McKinsey & Company, Inc. Mr. Summe holds B.S. and M.S. degrees in electrical engineering from the University of Kentucky and the University of Cincinnati, and an M.B.A. with distinction from the Wharton School at the University of Pennsylvania.
+He is in the University of Kentucky's Hall of Distinction.
+Mr. Summe also serves on the board of directors of the State Street Corporation, Avantor Corporation and Virgin Orbit Holdings. and formerly served on the boards of directors of NextGen Acquisition Corp.
+I and NextGen Acquisition Corp II.

-Mr. Sundström has been appointed as a non-executive director of our board of directors effective June 17, 2019.
+Karl-Henrik Sundström was appointed a non-executive director of our board of directors in June 2019.
 He served as CEO of Stora Enso from 2014 until his retirement in 2019.

 He joined Stora Enso in August 2012 as CFO and member of the group leadership team.
-In June 2013, he took on the role as EVP for division Paper and Wood Products.
-Before joining Stora Enso, Mr. Sundström held the role as CFO of NXP Semiconductors N.V.
+In June 2013 he took on the role as executive vice president for division Paper and Wood Products.
+Prior to joining Stora Enso, Mr. Sundström held the role of CFO of NXP Semiconductors N.V.
 (2008–2012).
 Before that, he held several managerial positions in Ericsson, including CFO.
-He is a member of the board of Vestas AS and Mölnlycke and chairman of the tax delegation for Swedish Business and Commerce, Chair of the Climate Leadership Coalition and member of the board of the Marcus Wallenberg Foundation, Baffin Bay Networks AB and Tracklib Holdings AB.
-Mr. Sundström participated in an advanced management program at Harvard Business School in 1997 and holds a degree in business administration, finance and accounting from the Uppsala University, Sweden.
+He is a member of the board of Vestas AS, Mölnlycke AB and vice chair of Boliden AB, chair of the tax delegation for Swedish Business and Commerce, chair of the Climate Leadership Coalition and member of the board of the Marcus Wallenberg Foundation.
+Mr. Sundström participated in an Advanced Management Program at Harvard Business School in 1997 and holds a degree in Business Administration, Finance and Accounting from the Uppsala University, Sweden.